 In 2008, three of the surrendering mothers completed the medical questionnaire while at the hospital.
 Two mothers were given the form, but it is unknown if they completed and returned it.
 One mother, who gave birth at a hospital, was not given a form.
+Another mother brought the infant to the hospital but left before she was given a form.
 Lastly, one mother surrendered her infant through a Good Samaritan and it is doubtful the Good Samaritan was able to find the mother to give her the form.